brigvan/Data_Analysis_SQL/README.md

 **Questions to answer**
 1.Explore and analyze the students data to see how the length of stay (stay) impacts the average mental health diagnostic scores of the international students present in the study.

+## 4 Analyzing Unicorn Companies
+**Description**: You have been asked to support an investment firm by analyzing trends in high-growth companies.
+They are interested in understanding which industries are producing the highest valuations and the rate at which new high-value companies are emerging.
+Providing them with this information gives them a competitive insight as to industry trends and how they should structure their portfolio looking forward.

+**Dataset**:The database consists of 4 tables:
+1.*Dates*: contains information about the date a company was founded and the year it became a unicorn 2.*Funding*: for every company, it contains information about the company value in US dollars,the amount of funding raised in US dollars, a list of key investors in the company
+3.*Industries*: for every company, it describes the industry that the company operates in.
+4.*Company*:  for every company id, it displays the name of the company well as the city/country/continent where the company is headquartered.
+**Questions to answer**
+1.First identify the three best-performing industries based on the number of new unicorns created in 2019, 2020, and 2021 combined.
+2.From those industries (1), you will need to find the number of unicorns within these industries (2), the year that they became a unicorn (3), and their average valuation, converted to billions of dollars and rounded to two decimal places (4).